How to Pay an Employee on Your Small Business Payroll

 5. Legal compliance for small business payroll.

-- Amounts paid each payday (including vacation pay or overtime pay, etc.)
+- Payments made each payday (including vacation or overtime pay)

-- Payroll information and activities that support your annual tax filings.
+- Payroll information that supports annual tax filings.